Fixpoint Theory -- Upside Down: Proof rules

 \subsection{Proof rules for fixpoints}

 Consider a monotone function $f : \monM^Y \to \monM^Y$ for some finite set $Y$.
-We first focus on the problem of establishing whether some given fixpoint $a$ of $f$ coincides with $\nu f$ (without explicitly knowing $\nu f$), and, in case it does not, finding an ``improvement'', i.e., a post-fixpoint of $f$, larger than $a$. \begin{toappendix} We first prove a technical lemma.
+We first focus on the problem of establishing whether some given fixpoint $a$ of $f$ coincides with $\nu f$ (without explicitly knowing $\nu f$), and, in case it does not, finding an ``improvement'', i.e., a post-fixpoint of $f$, larger than $a$.
+To this aim we need a technical lemma.